History of the renovation

 Recent headlines

-The recently opened Edgar Shannon Library is busy and bustling with the beginning of the semester, and the space is also enlivened by new art throughout the building.
+The recently opened Edgar Shannon Library is busy and bustling, and the space is also enlivened by new art throughout the building.
 The art is part of the Art in Library Spaces (AiLS) initiative, designed to create inclusive artistic spaces for the University and Charlottesville communities and strengthen the UVA Library’s presence as a place of belonging for all.

 2 months ago